 In 2003, he was appointed as the Principal Registrar of the Commonwealth Administrative Appeals Tribunal (AAT).
-During his time with the AAT he completed a Master of Laws course at Monash University majoring in tribunal procedures.
+During his time with the AAT he completed a Master of Laws course at Monash University majoring in Tribunal procedures.
 From 2003 to 2009, he was Secretary and then Executive Officer of the Council of Australasian Tribunals.
-In 2008, he was elected as a Councillor of the Law Society of NSW.
-He was the Chair of the Society's Licensing and Government Solicitors' Committees, a member of the Professional Conduct Committee, and for 2 years as the Chair of the Specialist Accreditation Board.
+From 2008 he was elected as a Councillor of the Law Society of NSW and he is the current Junior Vice President of the Society.

 Mr Humphreys joined the Australian Army Reserve in 1976, and was commissioned as an officer in the Royal Australian Infantry in 1979.
 He remains an active member of the Reserve, now serving in the Australian Army Legal Corps with the rank of LTCOL.